taiyunkim/scClustBench/README.md

 library(scClust)
 ```

+**NOTE:** *For mac users, the official cran mirror of R tools for OS X and R tools for OS X on r.research.att.com that lists the gfortran binary are out of date.
+You will need to update `gfortran` prior to this package installation.*

 Current version of this package is implemented to run SIMLR (Wang et al, 2017) or k-means clustering methods with various similarity metrics.